John Turner – Executive Director

 - Director of the Nation’s Largest High School Volleyball Tournament – 1997- Current

-- Helped raise over $125,000.00 towards the fight against Cancer – Donations have been made to MD Anderson Cancer Center & Texas Children’s Hospital of Houston
+- Helped raise over $250,000.00 towards the fight against Cancer – Donations have been made to MD Anderson Cancer Center & Texas Children’s Hospital of Houston.
+Donations were also made to the PISD Education Foundation.

 - Coached USAV Volleyball for 26 years